 A duly executed assignment of the Intellectual Property Rights included in the Purchased Assets in the form attached here to as Exhibit B.

-Non-Competition Agreement.
+[Non-Competition Agreement.
 Seller and Purchaser shall have entered into the Non-Competition Agreement, in substantially the form attached as Exhibit C hereto (the “Non-Competition Agreement”).
+I did not see anything like this the term sheet]

 Legal Opinion.
-Purchaser shall have received from counsel to Seller a legal opinion customary in transactions similar to the transactions contemplated by this Agreement and in the form and substance reasonably acceptable to Seller.
+Purchaser shall have received from counsel to Seller a legal opinion [from ______] customary in transactions similar to the transactions contemplated by this Agreement and in the form and substance reasonably acceptable to Seller.

 Satisfactory Diligence.
-Purchaser shall have concluded its due diligence investigation of Seller, the Purchased Assets, including the Software, and all other matters related to the foregoing, and shall be satisfied, in its absolute and sole discretion, with the results thereof.
+Purchaser shall have concluded its due diligence investigation of Seller, the Purchased Assets, including the Software, and all other matters related to the foregoing, and shall be satisfied, in its absolute and sole discretion, with the results thereof.[They won’t have finished by the time this is executed?]

 No Actions or Proceedings.
 No claim, action, suit, investigation or proceeding shall be pending or threatened before any court or governmental agency which presents a substantial risk of the restraint or prohibition of the transactions contemplated by this Agreement.